Resume & CV Development

 Therefore, it is important that you catch a prospective employer’s attention within the first few seconds of reading your resume.
 Recruiters and hiring managers today are busy and often don’t spend more than a minute reviewing applicant resumes, so you have to sell yourself quickly and concisely.

-Spend some time up front to determine what you have to offer and what you are worth to an employer.
+Spend some time upfront to determine what you have to offer and what you are worth to an employer.
 As you write, answer the question, "Why am I more qualified than the next applicant?"
-Then develop your resume to reflect that.
+Then develop your resume or CV to reflect that.
 DON'T use a MS Word resume template or copy the samples from this workshop!
 This needs to be uniquely you - you don't want to look (or sound) like anyone else.
 Finally, don't try to distinguish yourself by fancy fonts, images, or non-traditional papers.
 That is not the interest you want to capture!

 There aren't many hard-and-fast rules of resume writing.
 But here are a few to take seriously: